gideontong/programming-resources/README.md

 # Programming Resources

-This document is a compilation of the programming resources recommended by Gideon Tong for creating a user-facing software project.
-It contains information on software for creating certain types of software projects as well as tutorials for first-time programmers.
+This website provides programming resources recommended by Gideon Tong for creating a software project of any type.
+It aims to help new programmers as experienced programmers are expected to understand software design and API docs.

+Check out some books [here](/books).

 ## Mobile App